k8-scalar/k8-scalar/README.md

 ```bash
 kubectl exec experiment-controller -- bash bin/stress.sh --duration 400 500:1500:1000
 ```
+This command will tell Scalar to gradually increase the workload on the database cluster.
+The workload is executed as a series of runs.
+The duration of a single run is set at 400 seconds.
+The workload starts at a run of 500 requests per second and increases up to 1500 with an increment of 1000 requests per second.
+For these arguments, the experiment will consist thus of 2 runs and last 800 seconds.

 The user guide of `stress.sh` is returned when running stress.sh without any option: